MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/build-api-based-message-extension.md

 * **Network Trace Analysis**: By filtering the network trace for “invoke” actions, you can examine the standardizedError returned in the response.
 This error provides detailed information about what went wrong with the API request.

 * **Error Codes and Messages**: The standardizedError object includes an errorCode, errorSubCode, and an errorDescription.
-For example, a 412 error code with a description of “Missing required parameter term” indicates that a required parameter was not included in the request.
+For example, a 412 error code with a description of “Missing required parameter term” indicates that a required parameter wasn't included in the request.

 * **Common HTTP Error Responses**:
   * A 400 Bad Request error may occur if a request parameter is missing or incorrectly formatted.
   * A 401 Unauthorized or 403 Forbidden error suggests issues with the API key, such as it being missing or unauthorized.
-  * A 500 Internal Server Error indicates that the service does not know how to respond, possibly due to a server-side issue.
+  * A 500 Internal Server Error indicates that the service doesn't know how to respond, possibly due to a server-side issue.

 * **Headers and Parameters**: Ensure that all necessary headers are defined in the request and that all required parameters are included.

 * **Troubleshooting with Tools**: If the information from the network trace is insufficient, you can construct a request following the API spec and use tools like Fiddler or Postman to test the request, including the authorization header for the API key if necessary.

 ## See also